 20 YEARS OF PROGRESS

 It is inscribed in our brain that when we see rotating blades, we think of a helicopter.
 It looks like rotating blades have become the icon for a helicopter.
-The PAL-V is not a helicopter.
-In flying mode the PAL-V is a gyroplane.
+The PAL-V Liberty not a helicopter.
+In flying mode the PAL-V Liberty is a gyroplane.
 The difference?
 The rotor of the helicopter is powered by an engine.
-The blades of the PAL-V are not powered.
+The blades of the PAL-V Liberty are not powered.
 They are powered by the wind.
 As long there is airflow they rotate.
 They act like a continuously open parachute.

 The initial idea sparked when Co-Founder John Bakker started flying in 1999.
 Like every pilot he became frustrated that flying invariably involves departing from a location that is inconvenient, and landing somewhere you do not want to be.
 Always leaving a car and a plane/helicopter behind.
 Thus he embarked on a journey to create a car that could fly.
 A dream cherished by mankind for more than 100 years.